VishalNadig/hand-gesture-controlled-turtlebot4/docs/getting started.rst

 **Step 1**

-Clone https://github.com/VishalNadig/hand-gesture-controlled-turtlebot4.git and copy the cobot3_ws folder found in HandGestureControlledRobot folder into your robot platform running ROS2.
+Clone the repository into your robot platform running ROS2.

 .. code-block:: console